You’ve been told you need a birth plan.

 Spending a bit of time to do this extra research can help make this birth one of the most amazing experiences of your life.

-Make it great, Mama!
+Make it great, Momma!

 Top Ten DOs for Writing Your Birth Plan: Tips From an L&D Nurse